U.S. flag

 Description

-As of January 1, 2021, the FBI’s National Incident-Based Reporting System (NIBRS) became the national standard for law enforcement crime data reporting in the United States.
-The transition to NIBRS represents a significant shift – and improvement – in how reported crime is measured and estimated by the federal government.
+Beginning in January, 2021, the FBI’s National Incident-Based Reporting System (NIBRS) became the national standard for law enforcement crime data reporting in the United States.
+The transition to NIBRS represented a significant improvement in how reported crime is measured and estimated by the federal government.

 NIBRS captures detailed data about the characteristics of criminal incidents, including: